MQLX1004/SuperLaunch/README.md

 # SuperLaunch
-This is a Android App
+This is a App that can quickly and conveniently launch other applications installed in your mobile phones.